-Stop the Raids, Stand with Sex Workers Rights During Super Bowl LVI 2022.
+Stop the Raids, Stand with Sex Workers Rights During the Super Bowl!

-An online webinar on the way forward for policy and practices for sex worker rights in LA and California.
+An online webinar on the way forward for policy and practices for sex worker rights surrounding the annual Super Bowl.

-The Symposium was held on Wednesday, February 9th, 2022, 6-8pm below you can watch a recording of the event.
-You can also find each individual speakers presentation further down.
+The 2022 Superbowl LVI was held on Wednesday, February 9th, 2022, you can watch a recording of the event.
+You can also find more details on the 2022 LA Symposium here.

-- Large sporting events like Super Bowl LVI 2022 are routinely connected with a false hype about a rise in trafficking, resulting in raids and arrest of sex workers, whether trafficked or not, customers, houseless people and others.
+- Large sporting events like the annual Super Bowl are routinely connected with a false hype about a rise in trafficking, resulting in raids and arrest of sex workers, whether trafficked or not, customers, houseless people and others.
 Poverty and survival are being criminalized.

 - Research shows that anti trafficking enforcement results in devastation of everyone’s lives, and actual victims don’t get help.

-- Let’s focus on building the movement for change in LA, shifting perspectives on criminalization and anti trafficking enforcement, and creating alternate policies with impacted communities, community based groups, the public and policy makers.
+- Let’s focus on building the movement for change, shifting perspectives on criminalization and anti trafficking enforcement, and creating alternate policies with impacted communities, community based groups, the public and policy makers.

 - Come together to tackle the failed anti-prostitution laws that disproportionately target communities of color and low income communities.